 Victor Metea – “They’re not content with just killing us, they want to compromise us morally as well“

-Victor Metea came from a family of affluent farmers with a good situation, which made them an instant target of the secret police (anyone who owned more than 5 hectares of land was considered “enemy of the state”).
-Victor refused to join the communist party, which was mandatory after 1947.
-After various neighbors were arrested, Victor ran away with his father and later joined the partisan group lead by Ion Gavrila Ogoranu.
+Victor Metea came from a family of affluent farmers, which made them a target of the secret police.
+Victor refused to join the communist party which was mandatory after 1947.
+After his neighbors were arrested, Victor ran away with his father and later joined the partisan group lead by Ion Gavrila Ogoranu.

 “We were hoping in the outbreak of a war, when we could fight to overthrow the regime.
 For this, we had to remain alive at any cost.
 And this was quite difficult.
 Our conditions were impossible, from all points of of view “